christophevg/baseAdmin/README.md

 A framework for administrative applications, consisting of a web-based UI and REST backend interface.

+## Work in Progress Warning ;-)

+I've only just started working on this, so until this warning is removed, I wouldn't trust myself using this ;-) Do play with it, but things can still change overnight.

 ## Rationale

 Having developed several solutions that included an administrative backend, common patterns emerged.
 With baseAdmin I'm extracting the common parts into a framework that can be forked and extended for specific applications.
 The main goal is a have a working solution out of the box that can be extended with minimal (redundant) effort.